Home > Analyses > Energy > NexGen Energy Ltd.

 Opportunities

-- Growing demand for nuclear energy
+- Growing uranium demand amid clean energy trends

 Threats

-- Regulatory and environmental risks in uranium sector
+- Regulatory and environmental uncertainties in mining

 Stock Price Action Analysis